zoranbosnjak/asterix-specs/website/struct.md

 Remark:

-> The structure makes distinction between *raw* value and *unsigned integer*.
+> This structure makes distinction between *Raw* value and *Unsigned Integer*.
-> A *raw* content is a content where the bits don't have any particular meaning,
+> A *raw* value is a content where the bits don't have any particular meaning,
-> other then just representing some *identifier*.
-In is normally stored as *unsigned integer*,
+> other then just representing some *identifier* (this is true in most of the
+> cases, for example the *SAC/SIC* code).
+>
-> in a programming environments, however semantically there is a small difference.
+> *Unsigned Integer* is similar, however semantically there is a small difference.
 > In strongly typed environments, the compiler can prevent some irregular
 > operations over *raw* values.
 For example: it makes no sense to
 > *add/multiply* 2 identifiers, whereas the same arithmetic operations over
 > *unsigned integers* are well defined.
+One such example is a content that
+> represents *seconds*.

 ## Asterix definition in `haskell` syntax